-Celtic v St Johnstone
+Giakoumakis nets as Celtic beat Saints

 Post update

-Attempt blocked.
-Jota (Celtic) left footed shot from the left side of the six yard box is blocked.
-Assisted by Kyogo Furuhashi.
+Attempt saved.
+Callum McGregor (Celtic) left footed shot from outside the box is saved in the top centre of the goal.

 Post update

-Attempt missed.
-Michael Johnston (Celtic) right footed shot from very close range is close, but misses to the right.
-Assisted by Anthony Ralston with a cross.
+Attempt blocked.
+Michael Johnston (Celtic) left footed shot from the left side of the box is blocked.
+Assisted by Josip Juranovic.

 Substitution

 Substitution, St. Johnstone.
-Stevie May replaces David Wotherspoon.
+Eetu Vertainen replaces Christopher Kane.

 Post update